DONATE TO THE HALL OF FAME

 Help keep South Carolina Entertainment in the Hearts and minds by donating today!

-We are a 501(c)(3)2022.
+We are a 501(c)(3).
 ID#833482287 All contributions are tax deductible.

-Rising up from the Ashes: 2020
+Rising up from the Ashes:

 The South Carolina Entertainment & Music Hall of Fame

-The Hidden Side of Fame
+The Unseen Aspect of Fame

-Hall of Fame Ambition
+Hall of Fame Ambitions

 Jennifer Oladipo